Registration Statement and Prospectus Content

 Quick Answer

 The Securities Act of 1933 grants the SEC authority to prescribe disclosure.
-Regulation S-K governs the narrative (business, risk factors, management's discussion and analysis (MD&A), executive compensation, related-party transactions).
-Regulation S-X governs the form and content of financial statements (audit, age, pro-forma).
-The Exchange Act audit-procedures provision requires public-company auditors to design procedures to detect illegal acts and report material findings to the audit committee.
+Regulation S-K governs narrative disclosure (business, risk factors, management's discussion and analysis (MD&A), executive compensation, related-party transactions).
+Regulation S-X governs financial-statement form and content (audit, age, pro-forma).
+The Exchange Act audit-procedures provision requires auditors to detect illegal acts and report findings to the audit committee.

 The registration statement is a two-headed document.
 One head is the narrative business and risk story; the other is the audited and unaudited financials.
 Two separate regulations govern each.